Barrie Aycock – Board Chair

 She is a past member of several other boards and committees including Habersham 200 [Habersham County’s Bicentennial committee], the Georgia Literary Festival, The Little School, the Sautee-Nacoochee Community Association and the Foothills Photography Group.

 Anne grew up in Augusta where she graduated from Augusta University.
 She was a teacher, language arts consultant and Executive Director of the Central Savannah River Area Regional Educational Service Agency (RESA).
 She was a member of the Columbia County Rotary Club and started the Youth Leadership Columbia Program.

 In 1999, Anne moved to Habersham County to become the Executive Director of Pioneer RESA, which serves 14 counties in the Northeast Georgia area.

 Upon retirement, she and her husband, Mike, decided to make Northeast Georgia their permanent home.
 Anne became a CASA volunteer and served on the CASA Board for four years.
 Anne was active in many areas of service at Grace-Calvary Episcopal Church, is a member of the Tomochichi DAR and serves on the Clarkesville Main Street Board in Clarkesville.

 Anne and her husband have three children and nine grandchildren.
 They enjoy creating art in different mediums and are part of the Art Colony of Georgia.
 They are avid walkers, enjoy hiking and love to travel.

 Kathy Walker moved to Clarkesville from Stuart, FL in 1990.

-Walker married Habersham County native Tommy Walker and they spent the next 25 years owning and operating Cody Road Workshops, a boutique furniture factory.
+Kathy married Habersham County native Tommy Walker and they spent the next 25 years owning and operating Cody Road Workshops, a boutique furniture factory.

 She and her husband have two sons and are members of Grace- Calvary Episcopal Church in Clarkesville.